tmux-python/tmuxp/README.rst

     linking or moving windows via Session.
 - remember that new-window without ``shell-command`` with run option ``default-command`` if used.
+- remove unnecessary kwargs, use optional kwargs in params to keep it clean.
+- sphinx docs

 Roadmap
 -------